-With Amazon Managed Apache Cassandra Service (MCS), you pay for only the read and write throughput, storage, and networking resources that you use.
+With Amazon Keyspaces (for Apache Cassandra), you pay for only the read and write throughput, storage, and networking resources that you use.

 Read and write throughput

-Amazon MCS offers two throughput capacity modes for reads and writes: on-demand and provisioned.
+Amazon Keyspaces offers two throughput capacity modes for reads and writes: on-demand and provisioned.
 You can choose your table’s throughput capacity mode to optimize the price of reads and writes based on the predictability and variability of your workload.
-You also can change the capacity mode of a table once per day as you learn more about the nature of your workload, or if you anticipate having a large burst in traffic, such as from a one-time or seasonal event.
+You also can change the capacity mode of a table once per day as you learn more about your workload, or if you expect to have a large burst in traffic, such as from a one-time or seasonal event.

 On-demand capacity mode

 With on-demand capacity mode, you pay for only the reads and writes that your application actually performs.
 You do not need to specify in advance how many reads and writes you expect your application to perform.
 Amazon Keyspaces accommodates workloads instantly as they ramp up or down, making it a good option for applications with unpredictable traffic.

 Provisioned capacity mode

 Provisioned capacity mode helps you optimize the price of throughput if you have predictable application traffic and can forecast capacity requirements in advance.
 With provisioned capacity mode, you specify the number of reads and writes per second that you expect your application to perform.
 You can increase and decrease the provisioned capacity for your table automatically in response to actual application traffic by enabling auto scaling.